 Whether you are replanting your garden from last year, or have decided to put in a new garden, a rotary tiller is ideal to get that seedbed tilled into the perfect texture for planting.
 Let’s take a look at what a rotary tiller is and what it can be used for.

 A rotary tiller, which is also known as a rototiller, power tiller, rotavator, rotary hoe, or rotary plow, is a motorized cultivator.
 It works the soil by means of rotating tines or blades, and is either self-propelled or drawn as an attachment behind either a two-wheel tractor or four-wheel tractor.
 A rotary tiller is an implement that utilizes its set of curved tines that are attached to a rotating shaft to dig into soil and turn it into a seedbed that’s ready for planting.

-A tractor-mounted rotary tiller is a great tool for breaking down soil in an existing garden or turning a piece of land into a new garden space.
+A rotary tiller is a piece of equipment used for both primary and secondary tillage for cultivating soil.
 Small, self-propelled rotary tillers are typically used for domestic gardens.
 When they are attached to two-wheel or even four-wheel tractors, rotary tillers are utilized on farms.
 Additionally, rotary tillers have also been used for cleaning the exterior of oilfield pipes and preparing the ground for road construction.
+A tractor-mounted rotary tiller is a great tool for breaking down soil in an existing garden or turning a piece of land into a new garden space.

 Prepping Your Garden